Velveeta Broccoli Cheese Soup

 Instructions

-• Stir in the frozen broccoli and cook for an additional 10 minutes, or until the potatoes are fork tender.
+• Stir in the frozen broccoli and continue cooking for another 10 minutes, or until the potatoes are fork tender and the broccoli is soft.
+If you’re using fresh broccoli, cook a few minutes longer.

 Nutrition